UltCombo/ultaro/README.md

 Ultaro promotes installing as few native applications and packages as possible without negatively affecting user experience.
 Every package is seen as a possible point of failure: they have full access to disk and network, thus a single compromised registry or maintainer may result in stolen private documents and credentials.

 As such, web applications should be preferred over native applications.
 Web applications are always up-to-date and run inside a secure sandboxed environment with strict permissions management.
 Web applications are also cross-platform: being more accessible means people on different platforms can collaborate using the same tools.
-The [Web platform](https://en.wikipedia.org/wiki/Web_platform) is thus the ultimate applications delivery platform.
+The [Web platform](https://en.wikipedia.org/wiki/Web_platform) is thus the ultimate applications delivery platform, and Ultaro promotes it.

 ## Misc

 ### What is the motivation behind Ultaro?

 I've used MacOS for 3 years and Windows for over a decade.
 As a power user, I always felt that these desktop environments never suited my needs completely.
-Although MacOS generally provides excellent UX, the lack of customization became a killer after a couple years bearing its limitations and shortcomings.
+Although MacOS generally provides good UX, the lack of customization became unbearable after years withstanding its limitations and shortcomings.
+Apple is also known for promoting unhealthy, toxic overwork culture, as well as selling overpriced products in developing countries.
+These practices should not be tolerated nor promoted.

-I've been developing, experiencing and evolving my desktop environment for over 6 months before open-sourcing it as Ultaro.
+I've been developing, experiencing and evolving my desktop environment for one year before launching it as Ultaro.
 My goal is to provide a desktop environment that is simple and pleasant for power users to use.

 ### Why the Mega Man wallpapers?